-EBU24190 Rear brake pads
+Rear brake pads

-Each brake pad is provided with a wear indicator, which allows you to check the brake pad wear without having to disassemble the brake.
-To check the brake pad wear, check the position of the wear indicator while applying the brake.
-If a brake pad has worn to the point that the wear indicator almost touches the brake disc, have a Yamaha dealer replace the brake pads as a set.
+Each brake pad is provided with wear indicator grooves, which allow you to check the brake pad wear without having to disassemble the brake.
+To check the brake pad wear, check the wear indicator grooves.
+If a brake pad has worn to the point that the wear indicator grooves are almost in contact with the disc plate, have a Yamaha dealer replace the brake pads as a set.

-1. Wear indicator
+1. Wear indicator groove

-EBU24251 Checking the brake fluid level
+Checking the brake fluid level